HolyBlackCat/rcoro/README.md

 // Paste `serialize()` and `deserialize()` from the previous examples here.

 // This stores function pointers to any functions we need to support.
-// We inherit from an existing class, because there are some internal functions her etoo. template <typename R, typename ...P>
+// We inherit from an existing class, because there are some internal functions here too. template <typename R, typename ...P>
 struct basic_my_any_vtable : rcoro::type_erasure_bits::basic_any_vtable<R, P...>
 {